Jason H. Moore, Ph.D.

 Taehyong Kim, Ph.D.

-Dr. Kim is the senior bioinformatician of BIC.
+Dr. Kim is the principal bioinformatician and the interim director of BIC.
 He has a Ph.D. in Computer Science from State University of New York at Buffalo followed by postdoctoral training at Carnegie Institution at Stanford University.
 He has ample experience on various computational projects including reconstructing metabolic networks from next generation sequencing (NGS) data, identifying casual genes using network analysis and developing NGS analysis pipelines.
 He is mainly working with investigators from Abramson Cancer Center of Penn Medicine.

 Yemin Lan, Ph.D.